antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 A long version of Point 3 is “wait for AI investors and managers to hit sufficiently many walls using a large, talentless mass of AI practitioners.”

 Most data scientists spend most of their time doing data wrangling.
 Not data science, or AI, or whatever “really learned” work...
-So, if I am serious about speeding-up AI winters, I must get serious about speeding-up data wrangling incantations in different programming languages; [AAv2].
+So, if I am serious about speeding-up AI winters comings, I must get serious about speeding-up data wrangling incantations in different programming languages; [AAv2].
 Since I firmly believe that it is good to occasionally eat your own dog food, I also programmed (in the last few weeks) data wrangling packages in Raku.
 Who knows, that might be a way to Rakunize AI, and -- [to rephrase Larry Wall](https://en.wikipedia.org/wiki/Raku_(programming_language)#History) -- some users might get their fix.
 (See  also [FB1].)

 The rest of this document is more technical -- readers can just read or skim the next section and the section ”Doing it like a Cro” and be done.
 Some might want to look and skim over the super-technical version “Data wrangling with Raku”, [AA1].

 **Remark:** Occasionally the code below might have the Raku expression ==>encode-to-wl().
 This is for serializing Raku objects into [Wolfram Language (WL)](https://en.wikipedia.org/wiki/Wolfram_Language) expressions.
 (This document was written as a [Mathematica](https://en.wikipedia.org/wiki/Wolfram_Mathematica) notebook.)

 **Remark:** The target audience for this document is mostly comprised of people exposed to Perl’s and Raku’s cultures and cults.
+But most of this document should be accessible and of interest to the un-perled programmers or data scientists.

 ------